 A Different Point Of View (Part 2)

-There’s a big difference between class and street
+There’s a big difference between

 In Part 1 of this blog, we focussed on searching for perfection in drills, especially on the defence side, in this blog we look at the higher end of your training and where it may take you.